|

 so competitive that he'd pitch a fit if he lost a monopoly game.

 "John Gibson.
-Did you hear me?
-Stop that woolgathering!"
-She
+Did you hear

 sounded exactly like Margaret Hamilton, the witch with the trained monkeys